Shruti733/Pewlett-Hackard-Analysis/README.md

 2. Total number of employees eligible for mentorship program are `1549`, which are about `2%` of the total number of employees retiring `(72498)`.
-We have compared the number of employees eligible for mentorship to number of retiring employees as the number of retiring employees is a reflector of how many new employees are going to join the organization who will require mentorship.
+We have compared the number of employees eligible for mentorship to number of retiring employees as the number of retiring employees are a reflector of how many new employees are going to join the organization who will require mentorship.